RobinCsl/build-standalone-expo-app/README.md

-_This branch corresponds to the [article updated on January 08, 2020](https://www.robincussol.com/build-standalone-expo-apk-ipa-with-turtle-cli/).
-To see the code corresponding to previous versions of the article, please switch to the branch with the date of the version you're interested in.
-For example, for the original version published on March 12, 2019, select the branch entitled [2019-03-12](https://github.com/RobinCsl/build-standalone-expo-app/tree/2019-03-12)._

----

 # Build Standalone Expo .apk and .ipa with Turtle CLI

 _This is a condensed version which only shows the commands for each section._